zhilin220/file-organizer/README.md

 - Recommended for personal or work folders (e.g., messy Downloads, Documents)
 - Always try it first on a **test folder** to see how it behaves
 - If your organization needs change (e.g., new file types), you can update the category lists in the source code

----

-## 🧠 Want to Customize?

-You can modify the source Python script in this repo:

-- Add or remove categories
-- Change how duplicates are handled
-- Add a “dry run” preview mode
-- Add logging or an enhanced GUI

----

-## 📜 License

-This project is open source and free to use.

----

-## 👋 About

-Created by **zhilin220** — a Python learner building real-life productivity tools.

-Happy organizing!